 Beneath the temple, in the subterranean chamber, the Pythia made her prophecies.
 The Pythia was the only one allowed in this chamber, where she would chew laurel leaves, and inhale the fumes from the earth.
 Here, she would enter her trance, eventually speaking her enigmatic riddles, which ultimately revealed Apollo’s wisdom to the pilgrims.

 Initially, the oracle only gave her prophecies once a year, on Apollo’s birthday.
 Later, this was increased to once a month, except during the three winter months when Apollo was away.
 Her prophecies were widely believed, and everyone from individuals to rulers of city-states came to Delphi to seek the guidance of Apollo.

 Leaving the temple, the path takes you to the top of the site, where you’ll find a theatre and temple which once seated up to 7,000 spectators.
 The views here are spectacular, overlooking the sanctuary and mountains to the sea in the far distance.
 There’s a sense of peace and calm up here, with the remnants of the ancient past and sacred knowledge strewn at your feet.

 And up here, I am struck by how much we still don’t know about this beautiful place and ancient religion.
 By spending time in this sacred space, I want to touch the knowledge and vision of the ancient oracle and see this sanctuary as it once was.
-Then, the buildings stood tall, people lined the streets and the smells of incense and slowly-roasting sacrificed meat would have filled the air.
-And up here, for a second you can almost see these ghosts of a distance past.
+Then, the buildings stood tall, people lined the streets, and the smells of incense and slowly roasting sacrificed meat would have filled the air.
+Up here, for a second, you can almost see these ghosts of a distant time.

 But now, the treasures are gone, the games almost forgotten and the ancient wisdom and practices are lost.
 The space was once home to many gods and the voice of one.
 Now they are silent, buried in the consecrated ground, bereft of prayers and offerings despite the many visitors.